The equivalence of lattice and Heegaard Floer homology: Homological actions on the surgery complex

-In this section, we study several versions of $H_1$-actions on the link surgery hypercube.
-In Section~\ref{sec:algebraic-action-link-surgery}, we study an \emph{algebraic} action of $H_1(S_\Lambda^3(L))/\Tors$ on the link surgery hypercube.
-In Section~\ref{sec:diagrammatic-action}, we study a \emph{Heegaard diagrammatic} $H_1$-action, defined by picking a curve $\g\subset \Sigma$ and counting holomorphic polygons.
-In Section~\ref{sec:relating-actions}, we relate these actions for meridional basic systems.
+In this section, we study several endomorphisms of the link surgery hypercube which are related to the standard $\Lambda^* (H_1(Y)/\Tors)$ action on $\HF^-(Y)$.
+In Section~\ref{sec:algebraic-action-link-surgery}, we study one endomorphism of the surgery cube which is obtained by summing over a subset of the structure maps.
+In Section~\ref{sec:diagrammatic-action}, we study an endomorphism of $\cC_{\Lambda}(L)$ induced by a closed curve $\g\subset \Sigma$.
+This morphism is computed by counting holomorphic polygons with certain weights.
+In Section~\ref{sec:relating-actions}, we relate these actions for meridional $\sigma$-basic systems.
+We call these the \emph{algebraic} and \emph{diagrammatic} actions, respectively.

 In Section~\ref{sec:simplifying-connected-sum-1}, we describe an application of these results to simplify the connected sum formula in certain cases.